 The department invites applications for a pool of qualified temporary instructors to teach undergraduate courses, should a need arise, in any of the following possible areas: History, Theory of Rhetoric, Rhetoric of Law, Rhetoric of Science, Rhetoric of Religion, Political Theory, Rhetoric of Images and Reading and Composition.

 The pool will remain in place for one calendar year; those interested in remaining in the pool beyond that time must reapply.
-Positions will be part-time (typically 33% or 40% per course), renewable, non-tenure- track beginning as early as summer 2019.
+Positions will be part-time (typically 33% or 40% per course), renewable, non-tenure- track beginning as early as summer 2020.
 The number of positions will vary from semester to semester, and appointments may be renewable based on need, funding and performance.
-The position will remain open through January 7, 2020.
 Typically, the department reviews applications for fall teaching in March and April, applications for spring teaching in October and November, and applications for summer teaching in November and December.

 General duties: in addition to teaching responsibilities, general duties include holding office hours, assigning grades, advising students, preparing course materials (e.g.., syllabus), and interacting with students outside of class time via email and campus web-based course resources.

 Minimal qualification (required at the time of the application):

 - PhD (or equivalent international degree) or enrolled in a PhD (or equivalent international degree) program

 Additional qualifications (required by the employment start date):

 - For those who are not US citizens or permanent residents, a legal permit that allows work in the United States (such as a US visa that allows employment) is required by the start date of the position.
 The department is unable to provide a visa/work permit.